 And why should she?
-Except she sold Darren the line that it was Audrey’s behaviour that became the impediment.
-She had Darren’s ear, as once he’d listened to my views.
+Except that she sold Darren the line it was Audrey’s behaviour that became the impediment.
+She had Darren’s ear.
+Once he’d listened to my views.
 He tended to know children second- hand.

 Before he left me, Darren hadn’t questioned my authority over our two and his next wife’s opinion of them is not to be challenged.

-The blame cannot be put on her.
-Darren and I made the mess which gave her power.
-She only added to confusion by drawing in Audrey to help with half-siblings, as if they were to be one happy family unit, then spitting Audrey out in later complaints.
+Darren and I made the mess which gave her this power.
+She only added to confusion by drawing in Audrey, to help with half-siblings, as if they were to be one happy family unit, then spat Audrey out in later complaints.

 Darren wasn’t exactly an ambitious man, yet his eye was fixed on work promotion and his masculinity.